IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/installing-tomtom-digital-cockpit-on-hardware.md

 ## Automotive vs. plain Android

 In principle, TomTom Digital Cockpit can run on any Android device with a TomTom Digital Cockpit-supported CPU architecture, but the experience will be poorer.
 If using non-automotive Android, for example, Bluetooth will not behave as expected.
-This is because standard Android uses Headset and Handsfree server profiles, as the mobile is the audio source that goes to for example a BT headset.
-Android Automotive instead enables the client profile, as the car head unit connects to a mobile instead, and streams from it.
+This is because standard Android uses Headset and Handsfree server profiles, as the mobile phone is the audio source that goes to for example a Bluetooth headset.
+Android Automotive instead enables the client profile, as the car head unit connects to a mobile phone instead, and streams from it.
 Therefore, do not use Bluetooth features such as calling, companion app integration, or media streaming.

-Also, support for secondary displays like a cluster display and AC controls is missing.
+Also, support for secondary displays like a cluster display and air conditioning controls is missing.

 Android Automotive will support all car-related functionality such as calling, media streaming, and air conditioning controls.